janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

      - Create a entities card with input_number.servo_x and input_number.servo_y
      - Create a Camera auto Card
  - Plug your esp32cam in your computer or Raspberry Pi.
 Select new device in EspHome and choose esp32dev.
 Give a name like RC-Car-32cam.
- - Copy and paste the content of RC-Car-32cam.yaml file in your file, change your ssid and WiFi password validate it and install it.
+ - Click cancel.
+Copy and paste the content of RC-Car-32cam.yaml file in your file, change your ssid and WiFi password validate it and install it.
+ - Choose Plug into the computer running ESPHome Dashboard and wait the installation.
  - Then other several entities should appears at Home Assistant:
      - camera.rc_car_32_cam
      - light. led_rc_car_camera